-10 Simple Secrets of Great Communicators
+10 Secrets of Excellent Communicators

-Build the Relationship First—Always
+Build the Relationship First

-Know What You're Talking About
+Know What They Are Talking About

-Listen More Than You Speak
+Listen More Than They Speak

+When they do speak, they are frequently asking questions to draw out the knowledge and opinions of their coworkers.
 When you allow yourself to listen, you often hear what is not being said.
-You can read between the spoken lines to understand the whole context of the other person’s thinking and needs.
+Excellent communicators use this in order to read between the spoken lines to understand the whole context of the other person and their thoughts and needs.

-Focus on Understanding What the Other Person Is Saying
+Focus on Understanding the Other Person's Motives

 If you find yourself (and that little voice in your head) arguing, prepping your response, or refuting what your colleague is saying, you are not focused on thoroughly understanding her communication.
 You have stopped listening and have refocused the discussion on your needs.